CACI-IMG/ForecasterDocs/user-guide/Data/Data-Importers.md

 ##### Script Importer
-Once the user has selected Script – Import from the Data – Data Importers ribbon, the Script Importer will open.
+Once you've selected Script – Import from the Data – Data Importers ribbon, the Script Importer will open.

 ![Script Import Wizard - Welcome](imgs/ScriptImportWizard_Welcome.png)

-By clicking on Next, the user will be able to select the relevant script and input the required parameters in the Parameters field.
+By clicking on Next, you will be able to select the relevant script and input the required parameters in the Parameters field.

 ![Script Import Wizard - Script Selector](imgs/ScriptImportWizard_ScriptSelector.png)